cloudflare/cloudflare-docs/content/cloudflare-one/policies/gateway/http-policies/tenant-control.md

 1. In [Zero Trust](https://one.dash.cloudflare.com), go to **Gateway** > **Firewall Policies** > **HTTP**.

-1. Create a policy with the following values:
+1. Add a policy with the following values:

     - Action: `Allow`
     - Selector: `Application`